Inference on LATEs with covariates: Monte Carlo Study

 \section{Monte Carlo Study}

-We build on the Monte Carlo set-up considered in \citet{blandhol2022tsls} that is designed to match some key features of the data used by \citet{card1995using}.
-Consider a sample with $n=3,000$ observations.
-We have a single control variable $X_{i}$ that can take on $L=\{1,2,25,50,100, 200,300\}$ values taken from a one-dimensional Halton sequence.
-The binary instrument satisfies
+We illustrate the finite sample properties of the proposed inference method relative to existing methods in an empirically relevant setting.
+We build on the Monte Carlo experiment considered in \citet{blandhol2022tsls} that is designed to match some key features of the data used by \citet{card1995using}.
+We consider the inference method proposed in Section~\ref{sec:SIVE} and the estimators discussed in Section~\ref{sec:LATEs}: TSLS including the controls linearly (TSLS-L), TSLS with a saturated specification (TSLS-S), and the jackknife estimators JIVE, IJIVE, and UJIVE.